 Information protection and cloud security are priorities for any enterprise looking to avoid costly data breaches and data leaks.
-But a new CyberRisk Alliance (CRA) report finds that the growing complexity of IT environments due to the adoption of cloud technologies is making it even more challenging for organizations to implement the data protection measures needed to help prevent critical data loss.
+But a new CyberRisk Alliance (CRA) report finds that the growing complexity of IT environments due to the adoption of cloud technologies is making it even more challenging for organisations to implement the data protection measures needed to help prevent critical data loss.

 The CRA report—“Legacy DLP Crumbles in the Cloud”—was sponsored by Proofpoint and features research from a study conducted in the fall of 2021.
 The study found that while many companies have invested in solutions for data loss prevention (DLP), budgets are inconsistent.
-Also, DLP solutions and strategies vary widely across the organizations represented in the study.
+Also, DLP solutions and strategies vary widely across the organisations represented in the study.

-Many of the respondents—primarily IT and cybersecurity decision-makers in the United States, the United Kingdom, France and Germany—reported that they still worry about their organization being vulnerable to data loss, even with a DLP solution in place.
+Many of the respondents—primarily IT and cybersecurity decision-makers in the United States, the United Kingdom, France and Germany—reported that they still worry about their organisation being vulnerable to data loss, even with a DLP solution in place.
 Also, many said they fear that their company’s DLP strategy and investments are now misaligned because of the major shift to remote work driven by the COVID-19 pandemic.

 U.S. firms struggling with information protection failures